davecoll3/GotNoBeans/TESTING.md

 #### ID 20
 * Expected
-  * Site user can see their order confirmation after checkout and verify that the order details are correct.
+  * Site users can see their order confirmation after checkout and verify that the order details are correct.

 * Testing
     <details><summary>Site User Testing: Order Confirmation</summary>